beeva-arturomartinez/beeva-best-practices/analytics/python/README.md

 ### Load data

-Some examples about how load dataset from CSV, text files and urls.
+Some examples about how to load a dataset from CSV, text files and urls.

 ````python
     import pandas as pd